LostRuins/koboldcpp/examples/nix_example.md

 ## Hardware Support

-- ✅ Vulkan: Enabled by default on Linux and macOS
+- ✅ Vulkan: Enabled by default on Linux
 - ✅ Metal: Enabled by default on macOS
 - ❌ ROCm: Not currently available